luckyj5/splunk-otel-collector/deployments/fargate/README.md

 - Assign a list of images whose metrics you want excluded to environment variable `IMAGES_TO_EXCLUDE`.

 ## Custom Configuration
-For the Collector pick up your custom configuration, you need to assign the path to your custom configuration file to environment variable `SPLUNK_CONFIG` in the container definition for the Collector.
+For the Collector to pick up your custom configuration, you need to assign the path to your custom configuration file to environment variable `SPLUNK_CONFIG` in the container definition for the Collector.
 In Fargate, this means having your custom configuration file in a volume attached to the task and assigning the path to `SPLUNK_CONFIG`.

 ### ecs_observer
 Add extension
 [Amazon Elastic Container Service Observer](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/observer/ecsobserver#amazon-elastic-container-service-observer)
-(ecsobserver or ecs_observer) to your custom configuration to discover application metrics targets.
+(ecsobserver or ecs_observer) to your custom configuration in order to discover metrics targets.
 The `ecs_observer` can discover targets in running tasks, filtered by service names, task definitions and container labels.
 The `ecs_observer` is currently limited to discovering Prometheus targets and requires the read-only permissions below.
 Add the permissions to the task role